-The child usually tolerates foods which contain a small amount of the milk sugar lactose as in aged cheese, butter and certain margarine.
+The child usually tolerates foods which contain a small amount of the milk sugar lactose as in aged cheese, butter and certain margarines.

 Temporary lactose intolerance in children can be a problem if the small intestine is damaged by some intestinal disease.

-These are the usual symptoms and problems children experience when they are lactose intolerant symptoms:
+These are the usual symptoms of lactose intolerance and problems children experience when they can't tolerate the milk sugar lactose:

 These troubles can arise immediately or up to a few hours after eating or drinking foods that contain lactose.